farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 Terms:

-- **ECMAScript modules**: modules that satisfies [ECMAScript Specification](https://tc39.es/ecma262/#sec-modules)
+- **ECMAScript modules**: modules that satisfy the [ECMAScript Specification](https://tc39.es/ecma262/#sec-modules)
-- **CommonJS modules**: modules that satisfies [CommonJS Specification](https://wiki.commonjs.org/wiki/Modules/1.1)
+- **CommonJS modules**: modules that satisfy the [CommonJS Specification](https://wiki.commonjs.org/wiki/Modules/1.1)
-- **Resource**: files that contains any type of modules created, transformed and merged by Farm
+- **Resource**: files that contain any type of modules created, transformed, and merged by Farm
-- **Module specifications**: describes how modules are managed, common specifications: ECMAScript modules, CommonJS, AMD, UMD
+- **Module specifications**: descriptions of how modules are managed; common specifications include ECMAScript modules, CommonJS, AMD, and UMD
 - **Legacy browsers**: browsers that do not support ECMAScript modules

 ## Detailed Design

 ### Module system

-Module system is an object containing several methods that can be used to create, delete, or update modules or cache of a modules.
+The module system is an object containing several methods that can be used to create, delete, or update modules or cache of modules.

 #### Module system acquisition

-Module system instance **MUST** be acquired via a function which is exposed in global object (`globalThis`).
+A module system instance **MUST** be acquired via a function exposed in the global object (`globalThis`).

-The default name of this function is `__acquire_farm_module_system__`, the name of the function can be configured via a global variable named `__farm_module_system_acquisition_name__`.
+The default name of this function is `__acquire_farm_module_system__`.
+The name of the function can be configured via a global variable named `__farm_module_system_acquisition_name__`.
 For example, if `globalThis.__farm_module_system_acquisition_name__` is `foo`, then the name of the module system acquisition function is `foo`.

-Module system acquisition function uses singleton to expose API, for one acquisition function name, only one instance will be returned, regardless how many times this function are called.
+The module system acquisition function uses a singleton to expose the API.
+For one acquisition function name, only one instance will be returned, regardless of how many times this function is called.

 ```js
 globalThis.__acquire_farm_module_system__ = (function () {